entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 ### EOL Kubernetes Versions

-Entando7 drops official support for for OS3.11 and Kubernetes versions prior to 1.20.
+Entando7 drops official support for for OpenShift 3.11 and Kubernetes versions prior to 1.20.

-### Google Kubernetes Engine (GKE)

-* Postponed support to 7.0.1.

-### Azure Kubernetes Service (AKS)

-* Postponed support to 7.0.1.

 ## Breaking Changes